osrf/docker_images/README.md

 # OSRF Docker Images
-This repo hosts the dockerfiles used to gererate the official and unaficial images for OSRF projects, including onbuild repositories on Docker Hub:
+This repo hosts the Dockerfiles used to generate the official images for OSRF projects, including onbuild repositories on Docker Hub:

 #### Official Library
 * [ROS](https://registry.hub.docker.com/_/ros/)